-Extavia (interferon beta-1b) is a first-generation DMT indicated for relapsing forms of MS, including clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease in adults.
-It is administered via subcutaneous injection every other day and works by reducing inflammation and modulating the immune response.
-Extavia (interferon beta-1b) works by modulating the immune system and reducing inflammation in the central nervous system, though its exact mechanism of action in MS is not fully understood.
+Betaseron (interferon beta-1b) is a first-generation DMT indicated for relapsing forms of MS, including clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease in adults.
+It is administered via subcutaneous injection every other day and works by reducing inflammation and modulating the immune response, though its exact mechanism of action in MS is not fully understood.